paufranch/random_forest_c/README.md

 # random_forest_c
 Random forest implementation using the C programming language.
+It utilizes systemcalls specific to MACOS but it should work for other UNIX based OS.